-Step 5: You can select to preview them and click "Recover" to get back your data.
+Step 3: The program will start scanning, and show you all the lost files in the list.
+You can select to preview them and click "Recover" to get back your data.

 Overall, it is not too difficult to fix Seagate external hard drive not showing up only if you take proper action.
-If you tried the unmentioned solutions and the Seagate external hard drive still not detected or recognized the cause might be the hard drive itself.
+If you tried the above-mentioned solutions and the Seagate external hard drive still not detected or recognized the cause might be the hard drive itself.
 If you accidentally format your Seagate external hard drive, iMyFone AnyRecover can help you recover data from it.